greged93/after-test/README.md

 # Introduction

-This crate is a provides users with a simple macro that allows to define a cleanup function which can be applied to all tests in a module.
+This crate provides users with a simple macro that allows to define a cleanup function which can be applied to all tests in a module.
 This can be useful if you require to remove temporary files or directories at the end of each test, or if you need to reset some global state.